Play Negative Progressions Systems like the Martingale.

 Increase your Bets after a Loss, but Play With Care.

 Curiosity killed the cat…or did it?
 Roulette is one of the most widely known casino games that has been subjected to many examinations from people hoping to secure big wins.
 Whilst negative progressions may not guarantee a win they can help you try and claw back your losses.
-Fancy a try?
-Head over to our free play roulette page and give them a whirl, fingers crossed you’ll be raking in the wins in no time!
+But play with caution.

 The Fibonacci system draws inspiration from the famous mathematical sequence discovered by Leonardo Fibonacci.
 Developed with the shape describing sequence in mind, the Fibonacci system has been used for centuries by players hoping to beat the spinning wheel and is a particular favourite of baccarat players and forex traders.

 As a negative progression system, the Fibonacci encourages players to increase bets after a loss to try and reverse and reduce the effects of losses.
 Unlike certain negative progression systems, the Fibonacci is less aggressive, as your bet after a loss, equals the sum of the two previous bets.
 Rather than reverting back to your original bet after a win, you go back two numbers,which means you can keep on winning and you can get back to your first bet, before trying to get into the black again.

 The Fibonacci system can also bring you back into profit steadily, whilst this may not be as quick as other strategies that cancel out all losses with one large win, the Fibonacci is less vigorous only cancelling two previous losses.
 We would recommend that you make notes of your sequence and write it as you go, whilst this won’t change your odds it works as a medium risk, in the money management system.